bbest/adv-gis-topics/admin/admin_for_instructors.md

 Create lab#.md in relevant wk#/ folder of https://github.com/ucsb-bren/esm296-4f.
 Link to lab#.md from /index.md and/or /wk#/index.md.

-While the # associated with a lab is always the same as the homework (hw) students are to turn in, a lab could span more than one week so wk # could be offset.

 - /**index.md** contains course syllabus

     - **wk#**/ contains each week's of material